Nick Moorcroft: Film

 In a Variety exclusive on 16 March 2018, it was reported that The Corrupted had commenced shooting in London, United Kingdom.
 The film is directed by Ron Scalpello from an original screenplay written by Nick Moorcroft.
-It stars Sam Claflin, Timothy Spall, Noel Clarke, Hugh Bonneville and David Hayman and will be distributed in the U.K by Entertainment Film Distributors in 2019.
+It stars Sam Claflin, Timothy Spall, Noel Clarke, Hugh Bonneville and David Hayman and was distributed in the U.K by Entertainment Film Distributors in 2019.

 Filming commenced on Fisherman's Friends on 30 April 2018 on location in Port Isaac, Cornwall and London for five weeks.
 All members of the band have cameos in the film and worked as consultants on the film.
 The film was a box office hit in the UK and was released on 503 screens on 15 March 2019 and debuted at No. 2 in the UK Box office chart, grossing $1,534,908 in its opening weekend behind global box office phenomenon Captain Marvel.
-The film was No. 3 in its second weekend taking $1,285,332.
-The film was No. 4 in its third weekend taking $820,293.
+The film was No. 3 in its second week end, taking $1,285,332.
+The film was No. 4 in its third week end, taking $820,293.
 As of Friday 19 May 2021, the film had grossed $12,553,041.

-A French remake of Finding Your Feet based on the original screenplay written by Nick Moorcroft & Meg Leonard started shooting in Paris, France, on 10 August 2020.
+A French remake of Finding Your Feet, based on the original screenplay written by Nick Moorcroft & Meg Leonard, started shooting in Paris, France, on 10 August 2020.
 The film, entitled "Alors on Danse" was directed, adapted by and stars Michèle Laroque and was theatrically released by UGC nationwide in France on 22 January 2022.
 The film featured an all-star French cast including Thierry Lhermitte, Isabelle Nanty and Jean-Hugues Anglade.

 On 11 March 2021, Flying Fish Productions, a new film company founded by Moorcroft, Meg Leonard and James Spring, signed a 3-year distribution deal with Entertainment Film Distributors.

 On 7 April 2021, Moorcroft co-wrote, co-directed and executive produced Fisherman's Friends: One and All, the sequel to Fisherman's Friends with his partner, Meg Leonard.
 Principal photography on the film started on 7 April 2021 on location in Port Isaac, Cornwall and London for six weeks.
 The film starred James Purefoy, David Hayman, Dave Johns, Sam Swainsbury, Maggie Steed, Jade Anouka, Ramon Tikaram and Irish singer-songwriter Imelda May making her acting debut.

 As of September 2025, Moorcroft is working on a film about autistic youth boxer Billy Long Jr. and his father, who opened a boxing gym to help disaffected young people in Chelmsford.